lrq3000/pyugt/README.md

 * Finally, use the hotkey to translate what is shown in the region (default: `CTRL+F3`).
 This will display a window with the original text and the translated text. **Make sure to close this window before requesting another translation, else it won't work** (because of the GUI waiting loop).

+**IMPORTANT NOTE:** The software is still in alpha stage (and may forever stay in this state).
+It IS working, but sometimes the hotkeys glitch and they do not work anymore.
+If this happens, simply focus the Python console and hit `CTRL+C` to force quit the app, then launch it again.
+The selected region is saved in the config file, so you don't have to redo this step everytime.

 ## Shortcomings & advantages

 Compared to UGT, the translated text is not overlaid over a screenshot of the original text.
 This could maybe be done as Tesseract provides some functions (`image_to_boxes()` or `image_to_osd()` or `image_to_data()`).
 PRs are very welcome if anyone would like to give it a try!